CDP’s forests program assists companies to disclose on

 Find out more below or if you have any further questions please get in touch with our disclosure support team at firstname.lastname@example.org.

-- Investor communication: 240 investors with US$15 trillion in assets wish to understand the exposure to deforestation within their portfolios.
-Investors are being increasingly proactive on deforestation risk: for example in 2013, NBIM announced the divestment of the Norwegian Government Pension Fund Global, the largest sovereign wealth fund in the world, from 23 timber companies & 2 palm oil companies due to concerns over deforestation risk.
+- Investor communication: 365 investors with US$22 trillion in assets wish to understand the exposure to deforestation within their portfolios.
+Investors are being increasingly proactive on deforestation risk: for example, in 2015, NBIM - Norway’s central bank - decided the Government Pension Fund of Norway should not invest in four companies over deforestation concern.
+This follows previous action from the Norwegian bank to exclude several other companies from investment.

 - Internal risk management: review risk management processes and stimulate work with suppliers and customers to develop timely solutions to potential problems, improving the resilience of the supply chain.

-- Opportunities: Many of the disclosers to the forests program report on the opportunities associated with sourcing sustainable commodities. e.g. brand differentiation, stakeholder support, capacity building and innovative solutions to the problem of sourcing these commodities sustainably.
+- Opportunities: Almost 90% of the disclosers to the forests program report on the opportunities associated with sourcing sustainable commodities. e.g. brand differentiation, stakeholder support, capacity building and innovative solutions to the problem of sourcing these commodities sustainably.

 - Staying ahead of the curve: we provide information on commodity challenges globally and have a good understanding of the global NGO/policy agenda.